BZoennchen/supercollider-book/chapters/supercollider/pattern.md

 ### Value Conversions

-In the [Event](https://doc.sccode.org/Classes/Event.html) class we can also find the code that actually ``plays`` an event.
+In the [Event](https://doc.sccode.org/Classes/Event.html) class, we can also find the code that actually ``plays`` an event.
 The method of interest is called ``makeParentEvents``.
 It is very lengthy and you do not have to understand it.
 But if you are interested in what is exactly happening, it is a good starting point.
-Furthermore, it gives us the information about all the default values.
+Furthermore, it gives us information about all the default values.
 These values are also discussed in the official [pattern guide](https://doc.sccode.org/Tutorials/A-Practical-Guide/PG_07_Value_Conversions.html).

-SuperCollider provides the specification of different parameter that influence the scheduling and the play of a single synth.
+SuperCollider provides the specification of the different parameters that influence the scheduling and the play of a single synth.
-But it provides different ways to express the same thing and converts it to a specific other thing.
+But it provides different ways to express the same thing and converts it to a specific thing.
 For example, a synth only knows frequencies but you do not have to think in terms of frequencies.
-Instead you can think in terms of midi notes and the event player will transform your midi note into the respective frequency.
+Instead, you can think in terms of midi notes and the event player will transform your midi note into the respective frequency.
 Of course, defining midi note and frequency does not really make sense.
-SuperCollider will always take the most concrete value, i.e., frequency over midi note.
+SuperCollider will always take the most concrete value, i.e., frequency over the midi note.

 #### Timing

-First of all time is measured in beats per seconds (bps) and events are scheduled on a specific [TempoClock](https://doc.sccode.org/Tutorials/Getting-Started/14-Scheduling-Events.html) that runs at a specific bps.
+First of all, time is measured in beats per second (bps), and events are scheduled on a specific [TempoClock](https://doc.sccode.org/Tutorials/Getting-Started/14-Scheduling-Events.html) that runs at a specific bps.
-The default clock runs at 60 beats per seconds.
+The default clock runs at 60 beats per second.
 We will discuss later how we can change this.

-Let us look at parameters determining the timing of an event.
+Let us look at the parameters determining the timing of an event.
 Let $t_e$ be the start time of the event $e$ (scheduled on our clock).
 Then $t_e + \Delta t_e$ is the end time of $e$, i.e., the start time of the next scheduled event.